Accessibility statement

 AbilityNet has advice on making your device easier to use if you have a disability, for example:

-If you need information on this website in a different format like an accessible PDF, large print, easy read, audio recording or braille:
+If you need information from this website in a different format, such as an accessible PDF, large print, easy read, audio recording, or braille, please contact us.
+We will consider your request and respond as soon as possible.

 • email PatientExperience@scas.nhs.uk